Air pollution is:

 Methyl mercury is the neurotoxic form of Mercury, which can be directly absorbed by fishes.
-Form fishes they enter to food chain and to human by bio-magnification.
+From fishes they enter to food chain and to human body causing bio-magnification.

 Oil spills prevent oxygenation of water so they are :

 Oil splits over the water bodies prevents the oxygenation of water.
 The dissolved oxygen in water is used by aquatic organisms for respiration.
-It is physical pollutants.
+It is physical pollutant.

 That species which is found in highest concentration within a polluted water reservoir is called :